Antisocial personality disorder: Conduct disorder

 While antisocial personality disorder is a mental disorder diagnosed in adulthood, it has its precedent in childhood.
 The DSM-5's criteria for ASPD require that the individual have conduct problems evident by the age of 15.
 Persistent antisocial behavior, as well as a lack of regard for others in childhood and adolescence, is known as conduct disorder and is the precursor of ASPD.
 About 25–40% of youths with conduct disorder will be diagnosed with ASPD in adulthood.

-Conduct disorder (CD) is a disorder diagnosed in childhood that parallels the characteristics found in ASPD and is characterized by a repetitive and persistent pattern of behavior in which the basic rights of others or major age-appropriate norms are violated.
-Children with the disorder often display impulsive and aggressive behavior, may be callous and deceitful, and may repeatedly engage in petty crime such as stealing or vandalism or get into fights with other children and adults.
-This behavior is typically persistent and may be difficult to deter with threat or punishment.
+Conduct disorder (CD) is a disorder diagnosed in childhood that parallels the characteristics found in ASPD.
+It is characterized by a repetitive and persistent pattern of behavior in which the basic rights of others or major age-appropriate norms are violated by the child.
+Children with the disorder often display impulsive and aggressive behavior, may be callous and deceitful, may repeatedly engage in petty crime (such as stealing or vandalism), or get into fights with other children and adults.

+This behavior is typically persistent and may be difficult to deter with either threat or punishment.
 Attention deficit hyperactivity disorder (ADHD) is common in this population, and children with the disorder may also engage in substance use.
-CD is differentiated from oppositional defiant disorder (ODD) in that children with ODD do not commit aggressive or antisocial acts against other people, animals, and property, though many children diagnosed with ODD are subsequently re-diagnosed with CD.
+CD is distinct from oppositional defiant disorder (ODD) in that children with ODD do not commit aggressive or antisocial acts against other people, animals, or property, though many children diagnosed with ODD are subsequently re-diagnosed with CD.

 Two developmental courses for CD have been identified based on the age at which the symptoms become present.
-The first is known as the "childhood-onset type" and occurs when conduct disorder symptoms are present before the age of 10 years.
+The first course is known as the "childhood-onset type" and occurs when conduct disorder symptoms are present before the age of 10.
 This course is often linked to a more persistent life course and more pervasive behaviors, and children in this group express greater levels of ADHD symptoms, neuropsychological deficits, more academic problems, increased family dysfunction, and higher likelihood of aggression and violence.

-The second is known as the "adolescent-onset type" and occurs when conduct disorder develops after the age of 10 years.
+The second course is known as the "adolescent-onset type" and occurs when conduct disorder develops after the age of 10 years.
 Compared to the childhood-onset type, less impairment in various cognitive and emotional functions are present, and the adolescent-onset variety may remit by adulthood.
 In addition to this differentiation, the DSM-5 provides a specifier for a callous and unemotional interpersonal style, which reflects characteristics seen in psychopathy and are believed to be a childhood precursor to this disorder.
-Compared to the adolescent-onset subtype, the childhood-onset subtype, especially if callous and unemotional traits are present, tends to have a worse treatment outcome.
+Compared to the adolescent-onset subtype, the childhood-onset subtype tends to have a worse treatment outcome, especially if callous and unemotional traits are present.